 You’ll notice some form of muscle loss and atrophy when using crutches.

 Icy conditions make it very easy to fall.
 You’ll also have a difficult time going up and down stairs, but using stairs is possible.
-With a knee scooter, stars are impossible.
+With a knee scooter, stairs are impossible to navigate.
 There’s also a lot of weight placed on the arms, so if an accident caused injury to your knee or ankle and upper body, crutches may be impractical.

 Crutches may be used in conjunction with a knee walker and make it easier when going to a restaurant or on terrain that a knee walker simply doesn’t move well on.